By the end of this section, you will be able to:

 In the 1850s, the expansionist drive among White southerners intensified.
 Among southern imperialists, one way to push for the creation of an American empire of slavery was through the actions of filibusters—men who led unofficial military operations intended to seize land from foreign countries or foment revolution there.
 These unsanctioned military adventures were not part of the official foreign policy of the United States; American citizens simply formed themselves into private armies to forcefully annex new land without the government’s approval.

 An 1818 federal law made it a crime to undertake such adventures, which was an indication of both the reality of efforts at expansion through these illegal expeditions and the government’s effort to create a U.S. foreign policy.
 Nonetheless, Americans continued to filibuster throughout the nineteenth century.
 In 1819, an expedition of two hundred Americans invaded Spanish Texas, intent on creating a republic modeled on the United States, only to be driven out by Spanish forces.
 Using force, taking action, and asserting White supremacy in these militaristic drives were seen by many as an ideal of American male vigor.
-President Jackson epitomized this military prowess as an officer in the Tennessee militia, where earlier in the century he had played a leading role in ending the Creek War and driving Native peoples out of Alabama and Georgia.
+President Jackson epitomized this military prowess as an officer in the Tennessee militia, where earlier in the century he had played a leading role in ending the Red Stick War and forcing the Creek Nation to cede millions of acres in Alabama and Georgia.
 His reputation helped him to win the presidency in 1828 and again in 1832.

 Filibustering plots picked up pace in the 1850s as the drive for expansion continued.
 Slaveholders looked south to the Caribbean, Mexico, and Central America, hoping to add new slave states.
 Spanish Cuba became the objective of many American slaveholders in the 1850s, as debate over the island dominated the national conversation.
 Many who urged its annexation believed Cuba had to be made part of the United States to prevent it from going the route of Haiti, with enslaved Black people overthrowing their captors and creating another Black republic, a prospect horrifying to many in the United States.
 Americans also feared that the British, who had an interest in the sugar island, would make the first move and snatch Cuba from the United States.
 Since Britain had outlawed slavery in its colonies in 1833, Black people on the island of Cuba would then be free.